 A very important part of owning a ferret is having a ferret cage.
-Even if you plan to allow your ferret the run of the house, it is advisable to purchase cage.
-Although ferrets love to roam, later training is easier in a ferret cage, in your little pet will be safer in a cage when you were out of the house or a sleep.
+My absolute favorite cage is the Ferret Nation cage.
+I have the one with two levels and you can add more if you like.
+Even if you plan to allow your ferret the run of the house, it is advisable to purchase a cage.
+Although ferrets love to roam, later training is easier in a ferret cage, in your little pet will be safer in a cage when you were out of the house or asleep.
 Some of the best ferret cages are by Ferret Nation.

 When you purchase your pet, ask what he has been eating.
 Adjusting to a ferret cage will be easier with t